An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Experiments and Results

 \subsection{Preliminary Results Examined}

-In our preliminary work, we compared our solution against other hybrid solutions.
-Specifically, we compared against \cite{feld2019hybrid} hybrid algorithm's reported results and \cite{borowski2020new} DBSS and SPS algorithms, that we recreated from their provided code.
-For this problem, CMT 1, our algorithm found the BKS, which as stated above, is also the optimal solution to the problem.
-That is the only problem that we achieved optimality.
-Still, our algorithm outperformed the other hybrid solutions on four of the seven problems we tested in the CMT dataset, leading to an overall lower percent deviation from optimal than the other hybrid algorithms.
+In our preliminary work \cite{holliday2024tabu}, we compared our solution against other hybrid solutions.
+Specifically, we compared our results against those reported by the hybrid algorithm in \cite{feld2019hybrid} and the DBSS and SPS algorithms in \cite{borowski2020new}, which we recreated using their provided code.
+For this problem, CMT 1, our algorithm found the BKS, which, as stated above, is also the optimal solution to the problem.
+That is the only problem where we achieved optimality.
+Still, our algorithm outperformed the other hybrid solutions on four of the seven problems we tested in the CMT dataset, resulting in an overall lower percentage deviation from the optimal solution than the other hybrid algorithms.
 We also compared our results to some classical, well-known heuristics and outperformed them in three of six problems.
 The heuristics were Clarke-Wright \cite{clarke1964scheduling}, Fisher-Jaikumar \cite{fisher1981generalized}, and Sweep \cite{gillett1974heuristic}.
 The heuristic's results were reported in \cite{feld2019hybrid}.
-While we were happy to find an optimal solution we were disappointed that our algorithm was unable to outperform the other hybrid algorithms on each problem.
+While one result was encouraging when we found an optimal solution, performance fell short of expectations in that our algorithm was unable to outperform the other hybrid algorithms on each problem.